hm-lang/core/proposals/README.md

 another object.
 The `::` operator ensures that the RHS operand is read only, not write, so that both LHS and RHS variables remain constant.
 Oppositely, the `;;` scope operator passes the RHS operand as writable, and therefore cannot be used if the LHS variable is immutable.
-The ` ` member access operator is equivalent to `::` when the LHS is an immutable variable and `;;` when the LHS is a mutable variable.
+The implicit member access operator ` ` is equivalent to `::` when the LHS is an immutable variable and `;;` when the LHS is a mutable variable.

 Subscripts `_` are not an allowed character for identifiers (e.g., variable or function names);
-a subscript acts as an operator to indexing containers like arrays, sets, maps, and tensors.
+a subscript acts as an operator for indexing containers like arrays, sets, maps, and tensors.
 E.g., for a map `Database; int_str`, then `Database_"Fred" = 3` sets the value at key "Fred" to 3.
 Or if we declare an array `Array; int_`, then `Array_3 = 100` sets the fourth value of the array to 100 (arrays are zero-indexed), so that `Array == [0, 0, 0, 100]`.
 Some examples: